CarolineZOU/CarolineZou/README.md

 ### 🔥 论文 Thesis
 - 2025, The 11th China National College Student Statistical Modeling Competition:
  **[HO-STGCN: A Multi-City, Multi-Pollutant Collaborative Prediction Model Based on Spatio-Temporal Graph Convolutional Network and Hybrid Optimization Algorithm — A Case Study on Air Quality Prediction in the Jing-Jin-Ji Region](https://github.com/CarolineZOU/Thesis/blob/main/2025%20HO-STGCN%20Optimization%20Algorithm_EN.pdf)**
-- 2025, World Economic Literature Introduction Paper(CN version only):
+- 2025, World Economic Literature Introduction Paper(Chinese version only):
 **[The impact of the construction of national entrepreneurship and entrepreneurship demonstration base on the digital transformation of enterprises: an empirical analysis based on PSM-DID](https://github.com/CarolineZOU/Thesis/blob/main/2025%20An%20empirical%20analysis%20based%20on%20PSM-DID_CN.pdf)**
-- 2025, China National University Business Elite Challenge:
+- 2025, China National University Business Elite Challenge(Chinese version only):
  **[Research on the impact of the level of digital economy development on the export potential of digital service trade in countries along the Belt and Road](https://github.com/CarolineZOU/Thesis/blob/main/2024%20Research%20on%20the%20impact%20of%20digital%20economy%20development_CN.pdf)**
 - 2024, Honorable Mention for the American College Student Mathematical Modeling Competition:
 **[Quantitative Analysis and Strategy Insights Into Momentum Dynamics at Wimbledon](https://github.com/CarolineZOU/Thesis/blob/main/2024%20Quantitative%20Analysis%20and%20Strategy%20Insights%20Into%20Momentum%20Dynamics%20at%20Wimbledon.pdf)**